satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 discussion of the possible discovery of a new particle at Fermilab's Tevatron accelerator that did not fit the Standard Model of particle physics\ :sup:``[2] <#ftnt2>`_`\ .
-However, this system has been applied to narrow domains of expertise and its scalability in the context of increasingly interdisciplinary domains remains untested.
+However, this system has been applied to narrow domains of expertise, does not have a rating mechanism and its scalability in the context of increasingly interdisciplinary domains remains untested.

 The advent of social networking technology has altered the traditional mechanisms of discourse, but the ease of adding to online discussions